 It's not the same as "Chrome Home," however, since the URL bar still remains at the top.
 The only difference is that a bar gets added to the bottom of the screen that you can swipe up to view your frequently visited sites and news.

-Hopefully, Google brings back the bottom omnibox option in the flags menu in a future update, since the "Duplex" option doesn't make finger gymnastics any easier, especially on taller phones like a Samsung Galaxy S8 or s9.
+Hopefully, Google brings back the bottom omnibox option in the flags menu in a future update, since the "Duplex" option doesn't make finger gymnastics any easier.
+If not, you could always grab one of these ridiculous finger styluses off Amazon to help reach the address bar — or, you know, whatever works.